danielcregg/serverless-movies-api/README.md

 - ✅ Professional error handling
 - ✅ CORS enabled

+### 🆕 Irish Box Office (Automatic Weekly Updates)
+- ✅ Auto-updates every Monday at 9 AM UTC
+- ✅ Real data from The Movie Database (TMDB)
+- ✅ Top 10 movies in Ireland
+- ✅ Includes posters, ratings, and full details
+- ✅ Works on both GitHub Pages and Vercel
+- ✅ Filter by genre, rating, or year

 ## 📝 Data Structure

 The API includes:
-- **10 movies** with titles, years, genres, directors, ratings, and descriptions
+- **10 classic movies** with titles, years, genres, directors, ratings, and descriptions
 - **9 genres** with descriptions
+- **🆕 Top 10 Irish box office movies** (auto-updated weekly) with full details, posters, and ratings

 ## 🔄 Which Version Should I Use?